 Arcturas Mengsk is yet another possible example of this trope, getting Kerrigan and Jim Raynor to help him out and shelter him both before and after he's betrayed them on an epic scale.

-In Star Wars: Knights of the Old Republic, one can pull this off against the two Sith masters of the sith enclave on Korriban.
-When Yathura comes to Revan to help her betray Uthar, you can agree to help her poison him.
+In Star Wars: Knights of the Old Republic, one can pull this off against the two Sith masters of the Sith enclave on Korriban.
+When Yuthura comes to Revan to help her betray Uthar, you can agree to help her poison him.
 Revan can then turn around to Uthar, and tell him of Yuthara's plan.
 He will give Revan a device to help poison her.
 But then, the player can turn around and poison BOTH of them.
 Soon after finding the Star Map both Yuthara and Uthar stand there.
 After explaining some Sith lore, they suddenly open that they are now going to kill the other with Revan's help.
 It is then up to the player to decide who he wants to help, or he can even turn on both of them at once.
-Turning on bot actually gives the player the ability to deliver an awesome "The Reason You Suck" Speech, detailing how you used both's ignorance and arrogance on each other to weaken both of them so they'd be easier to kill, and it was all because they had not properly plotted their own plan.
+Turning on both actually gives the player the ability to deliver an awesome "The Reason You Suck" Speech, detailing how you used both's ignorance and arrogance on each other to weaken both of them so they'd be easier to kill, and it was all because they had not properly plotted their own plan.

 Neo-Geo game Cyber-Lip plays a Batman Gambit on the player.
 The game makes you think you're fighting against an alien threat, when you're actually helping the aliens by destroying the last human resistance, as the twist ending makes clear.